ambientkit/ambient/cmd/myapp/README.md

 When `AMB_LOCAL` is set to `true`:

 - data storage will be the local filesystem instead of in Google Cloud Storage
-- if you try to access the application, it will listen on all IPs/addresses, instead of redirecting like it does in production
+- if you try to access the app, it will listen on all IPs/addresses, instead of redirecting like it does in production

 You can use `envdetect.RunningLocalDev()` to detect if the flag is set to true or not.

-When `AMB_TIMEZONE` is set to a timezone like `America/New_York`, the application will use that timezone.
+When `AMB_TIMEZONE` is set to a timezone like `America/New_York`, the app will use that timezone.
 This is required if using time-based packages like MFA.

-When `AMB_URL_PREFIX` is set to a path like `/api`, the application will server requests from `/api/...`.
+When `AMB_URL_PREFIX` is set to a path like `/api`, the app will serve requests from `/api/...`.
 This is helpful if you are running behind a proxy or are hosting multiple websites from a single URL.

-### Application Settings
+### App Settings

 In the main.go file, you can modify your log level: